Please find detailed below information which it is hoped will make your visit to Vale Park easier and provide assistance to supporters for your visit.

 Cambridge United Football Club are seeking to recruit Accommodation Providers for youth team players in the local area as part of our host family provision...

 Lodgings should provide good quality accommodation in a designated area providing a safe, family environment for young people aged 16-21 who may be moving away from home for the first time.
 This is a fantastic opportunity to be part of a young person’s journey.
 Accommodation location requires easy access to the Abbey Stadium and to Clare College Sportsground by bike or by public transport.
 Accommodation will generally be required from a Sunday evening until Saturday morning during the football season, with a break over Christmas and throughout June.
 If you believe you can provide such an environment for our younger footballers then please contact Glenn Quirke, the Safeguarding & Welfare Officer by email to glennq@cambridgeunited.com for further information and a potential visit to assess the suitability of the lodging area.
 Cambridge United Football Club is committed to safeguarding and promoting the welfare of children and young people and expects all Accommodation Providers to share this commitment.
 Accommodating young people is subject to police Criminal Records Checks (CRC) via the Disclosure & Barring Service (DBS) and additional safeguarding training with the club.
 This will include vetting at the highest level.
 In addition, Accommodation Providers may need to demonstrate that the accommodation meets certain safety standards.
-Cambridge United supporters can you see yourself in the photos from the Charlton match on display in the slideshow below

 Level Playing Field Weekend and some other smiles in the Fans Gallery this week… Charlton supporters photos can be seen here Match day photographs from the match on Saturday against Charlton showing the welcome the teams onto the pitch Photos by Simon King.
 Did you have a scoreboard announcement on Saturday at the match against Charlton?
 If you missed it or would like to download an image see the slideshow via the slideshow.
 Above are the birthday greetings and below the special announcements During 2020 the CUFCLottery paid for the provision of two new Electronic scoreboards.
 If you would like to take part in the Lottery or find out more click here www.cufclottery.co.uk Did you have a scoreboard announcement on Saturday at the match against Portsmouth?
 If you missed it or would like to download an image see the slideshow via the slideshow.
 Above are the birthday greetings and below the special announcements During 2020 the CUFCLottery paid for the provision of two new Electronic scoreboards.
 If you would like to take part in the Lottery or find out more click here www.cufclottery.co.uk Did you have a scoreboard announcement on Tuesday evening at the match against Morecambe?
 If you missed it or would like to download an image see the slideshow via the slideshow During 2020 the CUFCLottery paid for the provision of two new Electronic scoreboards.
 If you would like to take part in the Lottery or find out more click here www.cufclottery.co.uk Cambridge United supporters can you see yourself in the photos from the Morecambe match on display in the slideshow below A very cold night but the Fans Gallery still managed to catch a few of you.
 Morecambe supporters photos can be seen here Match day photographs from the game on Tuesday evening against Morecambe of the flag wavers whp welcome the players onto the pitch before the match